OpenWiseSolutions/openhub-framework/core/src/main/resources/db/readme.txt

 Initialization SQL scripts for specific databases.

-There is main database script and then increment scripts for each version.
+There is main database script and further increment scripts for each version.